What lies behind the appealing offer ‘all you can fly’ from Wizz Air?

 Indeed, there are risks we may face along the way, but there’s no significant improvement in life without taking any risk at all.

-Thus, we must move out of our comfort zone, so we can explore different cultures, travel and meet new people, and most importantly work as we travel, that alone is considered to be the only positive thing that happened during pandemics, the very birth of ‘remote work’.
+Thus, we must move out of our comfort zone, so we can explore different cultures, travel and meet new people, and most importantly work as we travel, that alone is considered to be the only positive thing that happened during pandemics, the rise of ‘remote work’ phenomenon.

 And as the trend keeps expanding globally, we can argue that we have a new diverse workforce slowly rising in the market, a perfect mixture of professionals and semi-professionals who prefer to travel and work ‘on the go’, and this type of work is otherwise known as ‘ digital nomads’.

-The phenomenon that appeared during the pandemic is slowly turning into a global trend, and this may sum up everything that I’ve elaborated on thus far, the importance of remote work and the benefits of the ‘low cost’ traveling around the globe.
+The necessity that came out of isolation and despair during the pandemic is slowly turning into a global trend, and this may sum up everything that I’ve elaborated on thus far, the importance of remote work and the benefits of the ‘low cost’ traveling around the globe.